-A Block List or Deny List is a list of entities that are blocked or denied privileges or access.
+A Block List or Deny List, (deprecated: Blacklist), is a list of entities that are blocked or denied privileges or access.
 Hosts or applications that have been previously determined to be associated with malicious activity are examples of entities that may be on a block or deny list.
 Blocked entities are typically identified as IP addresses, user IDs, domains, email addresses, MAC addresses, or programs.
 Deny/block listing is a common feature in antivirus programs, intrusion prevention/detection systems, and spam filters.
 Block lists save effort by limiting interactions with known sources of problems and preventing potential attacks.

 What Should SMB Owners Do With Block/Deny Lists?

 Deny or Block lists are quite useful at SMBs.
 When you have a phishing campaign coming in attacking your users, you can deny that sender by adding them to a block list.
 Similarly, you can create block lists for websites where you see a lot of unwanted traffic coming and going to them.
 For example, you might block Facebook during work hours and allow employees to Facebook after hours or not at all.
 The same goes for other time-wasting websites.
 Block lists can also be used for a lot of mandatory controls on your company and its employees.

 Additionally, these recommendations below will help you and your business stay secure with the various threats you may face on a day-to-day basis.
 All of the suggestions listed below can be gained by hiring CyberHoot’s vCISO Program development services.

 - Govern employees with policies and procedures.
 You need a password policy, an acceptable use policy, an information handling policy, and a written information security program (WISP) at a minimum.

 - Train employees on how to spot and avoid phishing attacks.
 Adopt a Learning Management system like CyberHoot to teach employees the skills they need to be more confident, productive, and secure.